KNITS-OS/BB-Dragons-of-Mugloar/README.md

 - [x] Entity/Dto mapping with Mapstruct
 - [x] Asynchronous execution with Thread pool and CompleteableFuture
 - [x] Unit tests with Surefire plugin (exclude *IT. tests)
 - [x] Integration tests with fail safe plugin (exclude unit tests)

 ## Design explanation

 **Packaging**: Mugloar-Api is packaged by layer, and divided between **core** and **game** features at every level.
 **CQRS**: Command Query Responsibility Segregation pattern has been used in dto used to represent data in memory and requests to external api.
-**Feign Http client:** External api calls are performed with Feign http client, with a retry implementation and a client side dealy according to throttling configuration.
+**Feign Http client:** External api calls are performed with Feign http client, with a retry implementation and a client side delay according to throttling configuration.

 **core packages**: